 There is cell reception throughout Richards Landing.
 There are no public phones at any of the locations we will be using.
 For internet, the local library is 2 minutes away and offers a high-speed connection and/or WiFi at a nominal fee.

 For up-to-the-minute local weather forecasts shieldsweather.com is the best source.
 Nights can be damp or cool (they can also be hot!); days can be pretty hot at this time of year.
 Bugs are minimal this time of year and it is unlikely you would need insect repellent, but if you do bring some, please use something that is natural or non-toxic.

 How to get to camp

 AlgomaTrad 2018 takes place in Richards Landing on beautiful St. Joseph Island in Ontario.
 View the map here where you can print out detailed directions.

 Handy-dandy dates and details

-A PDF copy of this year’s important dates and details can be downloaded and printed here.
+A PDF copy of this year’s important dates and details will be available when registration is open.